 The outside face of the glass, exterior glazing materials and the outer exposed face of aluminium framing function as a rain screen shedding water away.
 Between the exterior rain screen and the interior air barrier, a pressure-equalisation chamber is formed in the glazing pocket, which serves to reduce water penetration by eliminating (equalising) the pressure difference across the rain screen that tends to force water into the system.
 Minor amounts of water that may penetrate the system are wept harmlessly to the exterior, Dubey explains further.

 C21 – Unitised double-glazed curtain wall system.
 Four-legged spider fittings at lobby level.
 A project by Neomodernarch

 It is important that the curtain wall addresses the microclimatic

 response and achieves desired human comfort and safety.
 This

 can be achieved through detailed studies listed below:

-Seismic studies – Seismic behaviour is studied and seismic tolerance coefficient is derived, which enables to adequately design the expansion joints to sustain the tremors.
+Seismic studies – Seismic behaviour is studied and the seismic tolerance coefficient is derived, which enables to adequate design of the expansion joints to sustain the tremors.

 Dead load – Additional dead loads imposed on the curtain wall, such as sunshades, must be accounted for in the design of the curtain wall components and anchors.

-Thermal and acoustics – A detailed energy simulation study and survey of sound enables to select the double glazed units and the combination of glass with respect to its performance, u-values, shading coefficient, etc. The extrusions are coated with Poly Vinylidene Fluoride (PVDF) for thermal comfort.
+Thermal and acoustics – A detailed energy simulation study and survey of sound enables us to select the double-glazed units and the combination of glass with respect to its performance, u-values, shading coefficient, etc. The extrusions are coated with Polyvinylidene Fluoride (PVDF) for thermal comfort.
 Details are worked out to ensure adequate acoustics.

 (As told by Ar.
 Sandeep Shikre, Founder & Principal Architect, SSA Architects, and Ar.
 Vivek Bhole, Founder & Principal Architect, Neomodernarch)